 Welcome to Penguin Class!

 Class Teacher: Miss Sarah Moll Teaching Assistant: Mrs Emma Sayer

 What are we up to?

 In Penguin Class we are working with the children to strengthen their maths and literacy skills to complete the strong foundation which enables children to build on and engage with learning across the curriculum.
-We ask the children to enjoy learning and see it as a process which involves investigation, fun, effort, discussion, mistakes and more; a process that will continue throughout their education and life.
+We want the children to enjoy learning and see it as a process which involves investigation, fun, effort, discussion, mistakes and more; a process that will continue throughout their education and life.
 We are changing and adapting some of our routines and methods to try and continue best supporting children (and you) in their learning.

 Please support your child to read at home each day, as well as taking time to enjoy reading a range of books for pleasure.
 A love of sharing books and stories will encourage children to develop their own skills and sharing a range of texts exposes them to interesting and exciting plots and language that they might struggle to read independently.

-Spring 2 Learning Focus
+Autumn 1 Learning Focus

 Thank you for all your support with the children’s learning, both at home and at school.
 I hope this will help.